manishiitg/ai-agent-recruiter/README.md

 # ai-agent-recruiter

-Building an AI Agent which will get resume as an input.
+Building an AI Agent which can talk to candidate on whatsapp, process his resume for a job and conduct a basic interview!

+This agent is live, try it out by sending "Hi" at 91-7011749960

 Stack